fchristiancr/CodilityTests/README.md

 N is an odd integer within the range [1..1,000,000];
 each element of array A is an integer within the range [1..1,000,000,000];
 all but one of the values in A occur an even number of times.

 Copyright 2009–2021 by Codility Limited.
 All Rights Reserved.
-Unauthorized copying, publication or disclosure prohibited.